Navya334/Navya334/README.md

 ## 🚀 What I'm Looking For

-- 💞 I’m looking to collaborate on projects involving data analytics and visualization, where I can contribute my skills and also learn from the community.
+- 💞I want to work with others on data science and visualization projects so I can use my skills and learn from the community.
+-
 ## 📬 How to Reach Me
 - 📫 You can reach me by [email here](vadlamudinavya19@gmail.com) or connect with me on [LinkedIn](http://linkedin.com/in/navya-vadlamudi).